Omega Roberts: Donji Srem

 After spells with FK Mladost Podgorica in the Montenegrin First League and FK Borac Čačak in Serbian SuperLiga, Omega joined Serbian First League side FK Donji Srem at the start of the 2015–16 season.

 AZAL

 Roberts went on trial with Azerbaijan Premier League team AZAL PFK in January 2017.
 He ended up joining the club.

-International
+International career

 He is also a member of the Liberia national football team.
 He made his international debut for his country in 2006, while only 16 years of age.
 He also played on the senior level in the 2008 Nations Cup qualifiers when a depleted Lone Star squad lost away to Equatorial Guinea 2–1.

 In summer 2012, after a half season in Serbia where he was a regular with Sloboda, he received a new call and played on 10 June against Angola for the 2014 FIFA World Cup qualifications.
-A week afterwards he played against Namibia for the 2013 Africa Cup of Nations qualifications.
+A week afterward he played against Namibia for the 2013 Africa Cup of Nations qualifications.
 He scored his first goal for the national team on 8 September 2012 against Nigeria.